artemvlas/qmicroz/README.md

 ### QMicroz is a simple Zip/Unzip solution for Qt projects.
 This is a lightweight C++/Qt wrapper around the [miniz](https://github.com/richgel999/miniz) zip library (based on zlib).
-The code can easily be compiled and used as a shared library, which will provide ready-made functions for quick and convenient work with zip archives.
+The code can easily be compiled (or included) and used as a shared (or static) library, which will provide ready-made functions for quick and convenient work with zip archives.
 There is no need to add additional dependencies like zlib and deal with low-level APIs.

 ### Key features:
 * Extraction zip files.